screx/cwl-tutorial/README.md

 `requirements`: declares special requirements needed by the program such as dependencies

 `steps`: used for the actual creation of workflows and linking programs together.

+---

+> Obectives
+> * Learn to describe a tool in CWL
+> * Use a cwl implementation to execute a tool described in CWL
+> * modify the tool description to capture stdout from echo to a file

 ## Tool Wrapping